Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/spack_slides.md

   }
 </style>

-# Packaging for High-Performance Computing and for you
+# Packaging for High-Performance Computing

 ---